kivanckadir/Relative-Evaluation-System-Shell-Script/README.md

 # Relative-Evaluation-System-Shell-Script
-[Operating Systems Course Project] It calculates failed and passed students number, from a given txt file that includes midterm and final grades of students, based on the relative evaluation system.
+[Operating Systems Course Project] It calculates failed and passed students count, from a given txt file that includes midterm and final grades of students, based on the relative evaluation system.

 ## Running the tests